 ON The day

-- Horse and rider combinations must present to gear check a minimum of 15 minutes before allocated ride times.
-If for any reason the rider wishes to scratch from a class on the day, it is imperative that they let gear check know ASAP, so other participants and judges can know as soon as possible.
+Horse and rider combinations must present to gear check a minimum of 10 minutes before allocated ride times.
+If for any reason the rider wishes to scratch from a class on the day, it is imperative that they let gear check or OC know ASAP, so other participants and judges can know as soon as possible.

-- Gear check will inform riders when they present, if the class is running early or late, so that riders can decide on their course of action.
+The Gear Check Steward will inform riders when they present, if the class is running early or late, so that riders can decide on their course of action.

-- Allocated numbers are to be displayed on bridle/saddle.
-Ensure the Judge identifies your number as you present, (if the judge is still writing, you can ride around the Arena once more) the judge will indicate starting with signal of whistle or car horn etc. You may then proceed to enter the arena within the time allowed.
+Ensure the Judge or Writer identifies your number as you present, the judge will indicate starting with signal of bell or car horn etc. You may then proceed to enter the arena within the time allowed of 45 seconds.

 Separate warmup area and lunging areas will be provided for competition days.
 For the consideration of other riders and to prevent accidents, please follow these guidelines in the warmup area.

-- Trainers or other pedestrians should not stand in the warm-up areas
+Coaches or other pedestrians are not permitted to stand in the warm-up areas.